scivislab/BDI-ED/README.md

 ## Running the examples

-Three example scripts are provided in the `examples/` directory.
+Three example scripts are provided in the root directory.
 They contain code for replicating results from the papers.
 In particular, distance matrices on three different synthetic benchmark datasets are computed to showcase the stability of the distances.
 The first two scripts reproduce results from the papers on the path mapping and branch mapping distance, only using the distances considered there.
 The last example reproduces results from the paper on the unconstrained deformation-based edit distance, including the MIP implementation of this distance.
 For this last example, the computation is parallelized (8 threads), due to the high computational load of the MIP implementation.
 The first two examples work sequentially on one thread.

 The dataset for the examples can be retrieved from the data publications referenced above or corresponding git repositories.